Wolfgang Larrazábal: Presidency

 After popular unrest and a general strike broke out, on 22 January 1958 Larrazábal wrote to Pérez on behalf of the Venezuelan chiefs of staff demanding his resignation.
 After Pérez fled the country, Larrazábal became president of Venezuela on 23 January 1958 as the head of a military junta, the Junta Militar de Gobierno, comprising himself, colonel Roberto Cassanova, colonel Pedro Quevedo, colonel Carlo Araque, and colonel Romero Villate.
-On 26 January, in response to public pressure, he expanded the junta to a seven-member group, adding industrialist Eugenic Mendoza and academic Bias Lamberti.
+On 26 January, in response to public pressure, he expanded the junta to a seven-member group, adding industrialist Eugenio Mendoza and academic Blas Lamberti.
 After taking power, Larrazábal promised to hold free elections as soon as possible and guaranteed political freedoms and foreign investments.
 He became "very popular among average Venezuelans for his folksy charisma, populist political views, and the generous welfare benefits offered under his government."
 Larrazábal's government increased the tax on oil profits from 50% (the rate set in 1946) to 60%, angering the petroleum industry.
 The United States initially regarded Larrazábal's government as having "moderate conservative and strong pro-American tendencies".

-Larrazábal (seated right) meeting with Vice President of the United States Richard Nixon in May 1958.
+Larrazábal (seated right) meeting with US vice president Richard Nixon in May 1958.

-Following the attack on Richard Nixon's motorcade in May 1958, in response to the movement of American military forces into the region, Larrazábal pledged the Nixon party would be "protected fully" thereafter.
+In May 1958, United States vice president Richard Nixon's motorcade was attacked while he visited Venezuela; in response, Larrazábal pledged that the Nixon party would be "protected fully" thereafter.
 After Nixon's departure from Venezuela, Larrazábal declined to condemn the attack, saying that he would have joined the protests if he were a student.

 In June 1958, Time noted that Larrazábal "has gone perplexingly out of his way to be kind to Communists", quoting Larrazábal as having said: "Maybe I am naïve.
 But I feel our Communism is a different Communism.
 Because of his rich patriotic heritage, no Venezuelan would accept orders from abroad."
 Larrazábal supported Fidel Castro in the Cuban Revolution by facilitating the supply of weapons to Castro's forces in the Sierra Maestra as well as providing a haven for the Cuban government-in-exile.